external-mirrors/phoenix/README.md

 The main issue with Wayland is not a technical one but in it's philosophy.
 X11 is "mechanism over policy" while Wayland is "policy over mechanism".\
 On X11 you have simple but powerful constructs that can be used for a wide range of things while on Wayland each feature is designed specifically to what the Wayland compositor developers had in mind (a vendored experience), specifically for their Wayland compositor.
 No more no less.\
-This is also the reason why it takes far longer time for a decision to be made in the Wayland protocol than in the X11 protocol (several years vs 2 months) and the Wayland solution (or desktop portal solution) ends up being less flexible and often times up 1000 times more complex for applications to implement.
+This is also the reason why it takes far longer time for a decision to be made in the Wayland protocol than in the X11 protocol (several years vs 2 months) and the Wayland solution (or desktop portal solution) ends up being less flexible and often times up 1000 times more complex for applications (and the Wayland compositor) to implement.

 Almost all of the issues people have had with the Xorg server are not issues in X11 protocol, but the Xorg server.
 Some others (such as "security") are minor issues that are easily solvable without requiring any changes to the X11 protocol.